yoursunny/esp8266ndn/extras/BLE/README.md

 # esp8266ndn Bluetooth Low Energy transport for python-ndn

-This directory contains a Bluetooth Low Energy (BLE) transport module for [python-ndn](https://python-ndn.readthedocs.io/en/latest/), and a simple ndnping client that demonstrates its usage.
+This is a Bluetooth Low Energy (BLE) transport module for [python-ndn](https://python-ndn.readthedocs.io/en/latest/), implemented with [bluepy](https://github.com/IanHarvey/bluepy) library.

-This transport uses [bluepy](https://github.com/IanHarvey/bluepy) library.
-It is tested on Raspberry Pi 4, and is known to work on Raspberry Pi 3, Raspberry Pi Zero W, and Linux laptops.
+It is tested on Raspberry Pi 4, and is known to work on other Raspberry Pi models.
-See [this answer](https://raspberrypi.stackexchange.com/a/114588) on how to enable Bluetooth on Raspberry Pi running Ubuntu.
+See [this answer](https://raspberrypi.stackexchange.com/a/114588) regarding how to enable Bluetooth on Raspberry Pi running Ubuntu.

 This transport works as the BLE client (central). esp8266ndn `BleServerTransport` class works as the BLE server (peripheral).
-NDNts [@ndn/web-bluetooth-transport](https://www.npmjs.com/package/@ndn/web-bluetooth-transport) has a summary of the protocol.
+The protocol is summaries in NDNts [@ndn/web-bluetooth-transport](https://www.npmjs.com/package/@ndn/web-bluetooth-transport) package documentation.

-## Demo Instructions
+## Installation and ndnping Demo

 1. Install system-wide dependencies in a sudoer user: